-Corporate organizationfile cabinet charts increasingly include slots for departments with names like “risk management,” “claims handling,” and the like.
+Corporate organization charts increasingly include slots for departments with names like “risk management,” “claims handling,” and the like.
 When lawyers head or staff such departments, does the attorney-client privilege cover their communications with company management?
 Not necessarily, says a new opinion from the Eastern District of Pennsylvania, Casey v.
 Unitek Global Services, Inc.

 Sex discrimination allegations